More Local History

-This page is hosted by the Manchester Historic Association as a courtesy to let our constituents know about history-related activities and programs taking place in the community.
-This information is updated frequently, so please check back for further details, developments and links!
+This page is hosted by the Manchester Historic Association as a courtesy to let our constituents know about history-related activities and programs taking place in the community as well as other museums in the area.

 Stark Park, located on North River Road in Manchester, was once part of the farm owned by General John Stark of Revolutionary War fame.
 General Stark is buried in the family burial ground in this city park, and the park's most prominent feature is a large-scale equestrian statue of Stark.
 The Friends of Stark Park is a membership organization with a mission to develop, revitalize, maintain, and protect the heritage and recreational use of Stark Park as an historic asset of the City of Manchester.